BryanShin5/CS506-Fall2025-Project/README.md

 - Some under expectations on player count, possibly due to not regarding the period which major updates happened.
 - Performs well on games popular on specific regions, but not otherwise

-## Plans:
+## Possible improvement:
 - Fit more data, compare prediction accuracy and possibly identify more factors that may contribute to player count.
 - Seems like date since release does not affect the model much, need a way to modify that feature to capture growing trend for recently released games like Megabonk.
-- Return a ranking amongst those 20 games according to player count.
+- Encode holidays, regional differences some how